g2nb/docs/docs/programmatic.md

 A variety of useful Python libraries come already installed in the g2nb environment.
 These include pandas, matplotlib, scikit-learn, numpy, ndex2 and the GenePattern Python Library, among others.

+A complete tutorial on using the GenePattern Python Library is available as a public notebook in the [g2nb Notebook Repository](https://notebook.genepattern.org/services/sharing/notebooks/362/preview/).
+Additional information is available in the published [example notebooks](https://github.com/g2nb/example-notebooks/tree/master/Example%20Notebooks) on GitHub.

 ### 3. Send to Code

 The widgets provided by g2nb tools seamlessly integrate with programmatic execution.
 Code examples of how to reference